 Cruise marketing is the broadest term.
 It refers to the complete demand system used to attract travelers, support booking decisions, develop passenger relationships, and improve long-term commercial performance.

 It sits above the narrower subcategories beneath it.
-When someone uses the term cruise marketing, they may be referring to the category as a whole: channel strategy, demand generation, distribution, CRM, lifecycle communication, repeat-booking systems, and the balance between rented demand and direct passenger ownership.
+When someone uses the term cruise marketing, they may be referring to the category as a whole: channel strategy, demand generation, distribution, CRM, lifecycle communication, repeat-booking systems, and the balance between intermediated demand and direct passenger relationships.

 Cruise Line Marketing

-In practice, cruise line marketing includes brand positioning, fleet-wide campaign planning, itinerary deployment support, paid media, direct website strategy, advisor programs, CRM and email, and commercial coordination across marketing, revenue, and distribution teams to improve mix, yield, and repeat passengers across the fleet.
+In practice, cruise line marketing includes brand positioning, fleet-wide campaign planning, itinerary deployment support, paid media, direct website strategy, advisor programs, CRM and email, and coordination across marketing, revenue, digital, and distribution teams.

-For cruise lines and cruise companies, this is the layer where brand, revenue, trade, and digital teams must operate as one connected system rather than separate departments pursuing disconnected goals.
+For cruise lines and cruise companies, this is the level where brand, revenue, trade, and digital teams must operate as a connected system rather than as separate departments pursuing disconnected goals.

 Cruise Ship Marketing